List · 14 minute read

 Gravity Forms

 Gravity Forms is the go-to for developers building complex WordPress forms with conditional logic, multi-page flows, and deep integrations.
-Powerful and flexible.
+Deeply configurable.
 SMS notifications require the Twilio Add-On, which is included on higher-tier licenses.

 Strengths